 In fact, the freshwater found in Costa Rica is ranked one of the best in the world.

 Although, having said that, in some regions of Costa Rica, it’s best to purchase bottled water.
 For instance, non-tourist places and the Caribbean side of Costa Rica.

 When traveling to new countries, some people can develop issues due to the microbes and bacteria found in water.

 Therefore, if you are known to develop stomach issues when traveling to new countries, then it’s a good idea to stick to bottled water to prevent any risks.
 The last thing you’d want to do on vacation is stay in your hotel room with health issues.

 If you’re unsure whether or not the tap water is safe to drink, you can always ask the hotel reception of local people and they will gladly inform you.

-Likewise, if you are ever unsure if the water is safe to drink, it’s always better to be safe than sorry and stick to bottled water or use water purifiers or water filters.
+Likewise, if you are ever unsure if the water is safe to drink, it’s always better to be safe than sorry and stick to bottled water or use water purifiers or portable water filters for travelling.

 Is it OK to drink tap water in Costa Rica?